This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

 Escalation logic

-AI staff escalates to a human agent when:
+AI staff escalates to human when:

-1. The customer explicitly asks for a human
+- The customer explicitly asks for a human

-3. A custom escalation rule in Dos & Don’ts is triggered
+- A custom escalation rule in Dos & Don’ts is triggered

 Reducing false escalations

-Read what question or message caused the escalation.
+- Read what question triggered the escalation

-Re-test
+- Re-test

 Reducing missed escalations